 “In just six months, I reached out to over 30 companies and licensed 2 designs.

-Now I’m more confident in pitching, have a large portfolio, and create strategic artwork for specific markets.
+Now I’m more confident in pitching, and create strategic artwork for specific markets.
 This course is for anybody who wants to take action in developing his/her own creative career in surface design."

 “Your class is the only one I have truly felt connected with the teaching style, knowledge, and community!